DiffMu/DiffPrivacyInferenceHs/README.md

     > `libdiffmu-wrapper` to the location given at the top of the makefile, `LIB_INSTALL_DIR = $${HOME}/.local/lib`.
     > This is the location where the julia frontend expects to find the library, but by updating it
     > in both places (makefile and in `DiffPrivacyInference.jl/src/haskell_interface.jl`) it can be changed.
- 3. [Register `DiffPrivacyInference.jl` as a local package.]
+ 3. Register `DiffPrivacyInference.jl` as a local package by navigating into the directory you cloned the julia frontend repo into and launching the julia REPL.
+There, first activate the package by entering
+    ```
+    ] activate .
+    ```
+    Then install all dependencies:
+    ```
+    ] instantiate
+    ```
- 4. Start the julia REPL, and then load the project with
+ 4. Still in the julia REPL, load the project with
     ```julia
     julia> using DiffPrivacyInference
     ```